 Develop your theories and send to Chriswoodyard8 AT gmail.com.

 For more strange ghostly, historical, and Fortean tales, please see my Ghosts of the Past series here or at Amazon.
-The most recent title is The Ghost Wore Black.
-The Victorian Book of the Dead will be available in September, 2014.
+The two most recent titles are The Ghost Wore Black and The Victorian Book of the Dead.
 Other titles, which focus on Ohio forteana and ghosts are The Face in the Window and The Headless Horror, both of which are available on Amazon and other online retailers.
-Five of the Haunted Ohio series and all three of the Ghosts of the Past series are also available in Kindle editions.
+Five of the Haunted Ohio series and all four of the Ghosts of the Past series are also available in Kindle editions.